AdRoll/baker/content/en/docs/How Tos/metrics.md

 In summary, the go-to way is to implement custom statistics with a `MetricsBag`, but there are some situations where a `MetricsClient` is preferred, for example:
-- your component needs to publish the metrics using a set of tag that changes at runtime
+- Your component needs to publish the metrics using a set of tag that changes at runtime.
-- you can't centralize metrics collection in the `Stats` method since the metrics to expose are produced by different worker goroutines running inside your component multiple goroutines.
+- You can't centralize metrics collection in the `Stats` method since the metrics to expose are produced by different worker goroutines running inside your component multiple goroutines.